htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   Also, report the contents of ``/etc/os-release```.
   :jira:`2094`

-- Fixed search engine (SE) timeouts in **condor_adstash** from only applying to intial SE requests to instead applying to entire SE operations.
+- Search engine timeout settings for **condor_adstash** now apply to all search engine operations, not just the intial request to the search engine.
   :jira:`2167`

 .. _lts-version-history-2303: